tnsaul/probable_fortnight/README.md

 The code attempts to calculate the "apparent" temperature from https://planetcalc.com/2089/ However it is currently not giving a reasonable value on overcast and raining days - likely dufus (me) error in the calculation or understanding of how it should be done.

+### Dust Sensor
+This is written as a non-blocking custom "Component" model in ESP Home.
+The original Grove software was blocking - sampling the P1 pulse over a 30 second interval.
+This non-blocking version reads the P1 input level in the loop() override which is supposed to be run up to 60 times per second.
+Update() is from the PollingComponent class and is called every 2 mins (settable in the comstructor for the class).

 ## Compiling etc.
 You will need to install ESP Home and Home Assistant if you want to use this.